-There are a couple of methods for preserving fresh basil all year long.
+There are quite a couple of methods for preserving fresh basil all year long.

-My favorite way to preserve fresh basil is to puree it, make a fresh basil pesto and freeze it into small portions in an ice cube tray.
-Fail proof!
-And very handy and ready to use in lots of recipes.
-I love to add them to soups, risotto, pasta, vinaigrettes or potato mash.
+My favorite way to preserve fresh basil though is to puree it, make a fresh kind of basil pesto and then freeze it into small portions in an ice cube tray.

 So here is how simple it is!